joereynolds/reap-get/docs/TASKLIST.md

 - [ ] Add regular expressions to arguments (no idea how hard this'll be). i.e. A user can do reap-get -i s* (install all packages beginning with 's')
 - [ ] Add support for versions of a package
 - [ ] Currently you can't remove a package if you want to
-- [ ] Add an extra option to display more info about a package (size, operating system etc...)
 - [ ] --setdaw config option
 - [ ] There's no way to see installed packages
 - [ ] A progress bar whilst packages are downloading would be nice